deletedcu/angular-demo/lectures/day-3/angular-packages.md

 ### Router

-`@angular/router`: Component router.
+`@angular/router`: The component router.

 ### Upgrade

-`@angular/upgrade`: Set of utilities for upgrading AngularJS applications to Angular.
+`@angular/upgrade`: The set of utilities for upgrading AngularJS applications to Angular.

 ## Polyfill Packages